botn365/assembling-line-automation-OC/README.md

    E BLA | R | G | BR | BLU (reepeted 3 times)

+   the input hatches need to be conectdet with the collers grey,light grey,syan and magenta from firts  to last input hatch

+   when a item gets made you need to send a signal trough the yellow wire

    # how to add a new recipy

    in LoadRecipy.lua